 Journalists or media professionals looking for information and resources about Relationships Australia South Australia can access our contact details, media releases and backgrounder.

-With over 300 employees, Relationships Australia South Australia provides relationship support services through 7 offices across South Australia and outreach services including the Adelaide Hills, Barossa, Clare Valley, Fleurieu Peninsula, Gawler, Hackham West, Kangaroo Island, Mount Barker, Murray Mallee, Port Augusta, Yorke Peninsula and the Southern region.
+With over 300 employees, Relationships Australia provides relationship support services through 7 offices across South Australia and outreach services including the Adelaide Hills, Barossa, Clare Valley, Fleurieu Peninsula, Gawler, Hackham West, Kangaroo Island, Mount Barker, Murray Mallee, Port Augusta, Yorke Peninsula and the Southern region.

 The majority of our funding is provided through the Federal and State Governments, with additional limited funding from grants and client fees.
 Many of our services are provided free of charge or at a modest fee, depending on the client’s ability to pay.

-In the past year, Relationships Australia South Australia provided services to thousands of clients across the State, and every year this number increases.
+In the past year, Relationships Australia in South Australia provided services to thousands of clients across the State, and every year this number increases.
 We offer a wide range of additional services to many diverse groups and have developed strong relationships with multicultural, Aboriginal and Torres Strait Islander and culturally and linguistically diverse (CALD) communities.

 As an independent, not-for-profit organisation, the work of Relationships Australia South Australia involves improving the wellbeing of people.
 Our vision is ‘a just and equitable society in which diversity is valued, relationships are respected, where people have a sense of connection and belonging and an opportunity to learn and develop’.

 This includes improving the relationships that are fundamental to personal wellbeing; improving people’s health; strengthening people’s connections to their community, and empowering people to have control over and make changes that improve their lives.

 As an organisation, we recognise and support diversity in society and believe in the right of all people to a dignified, socially valued and secure life.
 In our work, we are therefore responsive to the needs of different groups and we specifically aim to redress systematic discrimination on the basis of gender, age, sexuality, disability, race, creed and nationality.

-Relationships Australia South Australia is committed to providing services which reflect the changing needs to individuals, families and communities.
+Relationships Australia in South Australia is committed to providing services which reflect the changing needs to individuals, families and communities.
 Services are provided within a primary health care framework which includes our involvement in: